 What Arguments Can Be Used In An Exceptional Hardship Case?

 For an exceptional hardship case to be successful in a totting up hearing, several elements need to be considered.
-The following are examples of what a court will consider to be an ‘exceptional hardship’:
+The following are examples of what a court might consider to be ‘exceptional hardship’:

 Loss of career